aws/aws-cdk/packages/@aws-cdk/cx-api/FEATURE_FLAGS.md

 | 2.66.0 | `false` | `true` |

-### @aws-cdk/aws-ecs:addSecurityGroupToAsgCapacityProviders

-*Add security group through "configureAutoScalingGroup"* (default)

-ConfigureAutoScalingGroup currently does not connect the ASG security group to the cluster's security group.
-The result of this is that on new deployments, EC2 instances which have been autoscaled can have their security groups reconfigured and lose connectivity to the ECS cluster.
-This feature flag enables the correct behavior.

-If this flag is not set, cluster.addAsgCapacityProvider() does not correctly configure the autoscaling group's Security Groups to work with the ECS cluster.
-If the flag is set, the ASG is correctly configured.
 ### @aws-cdk/aws-ec2:launchTemplateDefaultUserData

 *Define user data for a launch template by default when a machine image is provided.* (fix)